Dalya Attar: Early life and education

+Political career

 Attar developed an interest in criminal justice while in middle school, and became interested in politics in high school.
 She has cited Joe Lieberman, Sarah Schenirer, and Karen Chaya Friedman, the first Orthodox Jewish woman to serve as a judge in Maryland, as her role models.

-In the legislature
+Maryland House of Delegates

 On June 9, 2017, Attar announced that she would run for the Maryland House of Delegates in District 41.
 During the Democratic primary, she ran on a platform of spurring development, improving schools, and reforming the juvenile justice system.
 Attar won the Democratic primary in June 2018, defeating incumbents Angela Gibson and Bilal Ali.

 Attar was sworn into the Maryland House of Delegates on January 9, 2019.
-She is the first Orthodox Jew elected to the Maryland General Assembly and the highest-ranking Orthodox Jewish woman in American history.
+She is the first Orthodox Jewish person elected to the Maryland General Assembly and the highest-ranking Orthodox Jewish woman in American history.
 Attar served on the Environment and Transportation Committee from 2019 to 2020, afterwards serving as a member of the Ways and Means Committee until 2025.